This post may contain affiliate links. Please see our disclosure policy.

 - Hawaiian rolls are connected when removed from the bag.
 You can leave them connected and then just cut horizontally through the center to make a top and a bottom.

-- This helps because then you can just make one large sandwich and cut them at them after they bake!
+- This helps because then you can make one large sandwich and cut them after they bake!

 - Once you have the top and bottom, place the bottom rolls in a 9 x 13 baking pan.